sonali582000/MarkDoc_Files/examples/simple-nextjs/pages/index.md

 ---
 title: Get started with Markdoc
-description: How to get started with FastAPI
+description: How to get started with API
 ---

 #### Get Started